Yes it’s odd, isn’t it? I read as many as 28% preferred him as PM ???????

 Who’s left to vote?

 So the quandary one has to ask oneself is, why is there close to 28% of the population (aside from certainly the top 1% and maybe as much as 10% of income earners, which I do understand) feel the need to vote against their own best interests.
-What is the intellectual process – if there is any – that occurs for these people that encourages them to continue in their current voting pattern, given the manner in which the political process has mismanaged the social & financial economy this year.
+What is the intellectual process – if there is any – that occurs for these people that encourage them to continue in their current voting pattern, given the manner in which the political process has mismanaged the social & financial economy this year.
 Is it merely a matter of ignorance about the state of the nation or misdirection by right wing oligopolies that control the media? (i.e. Murdock) Surely they can’t all be fascists, OR racist OR angry unemployed bogans raging against the perception that jobs are being taken by foreign nationalities & refugees OR the pretentious bourgeoisie of prosperity doctrine bound right-wing church demographics that rage against the sins of left-wing thinkers who support gays, indigenous people, refugees, disabled folk and the rights of women.
-Is this what the remaining approaching 18% of Tony Abbott’s support is constructed from?
+Is this from what the remaining approaching 18% of Tony Abbott’s support is constructed?
 Is this a situation resolved by education & rational discussion or are these entrenched values of this group beyond the possibility of rethinking their values?
 As higher education grows more swiftly beyond the reach of the hoi polloi because of progressive deregulation of the education market, is entrenched ignorance and resilient attitudes of folk who feel the need to “Reclaim Australia” the future support of the Liberal Party?